 You do not need a lot of money to start investing, an amount as low as 10 euros is enough to get started.
 You should see the differences in returns compared to your savings account in no time!

 Being able to pay your bills, even when you quit your job?
 That’s financial freedom and independence.
 There are several ways to reach this, but all of them need you to spend less than you earn.
 And save and invest the difference.
 Let this grow until the interest and returns are enough to provide you with a passive income that is high enough to give you financial freedom.

 In order to reach your goal, financial freedom, set targets that stimulate you to take the right steps and keep you motivated.
 Multiple targets keep propelling you forward, just a single target on the horizon can be demotivational..

-My first goal is earning a passive income of € 1,000 per month.
+My first goal was to earn a passive income of € 1,000 per month.
 When you start, set a target that you can reach within a couple of months.
 Or start a blog about it, so you are obliged to publicly keep working towards that target 🙂

 A passive income of €1,000 per month is not enough for stable financial independence, the first target is just to show me things are possible.
-I think my current progress shows I’m on the right track.
+I reached this goal after I diversified and started to invest via the stock market.

 My second target is reaching €2,000 on a monthly basis.
 This return on my investments sounds like a passive income that could give me financial independence.
 If I can keep my expenditures under tight control..
-As you can see, I have enough time to figure out how.
+Occasionally my average income reaches this target.